paupaf3/ascentxai/ARCHITECTURE.md

 ---

+### `src/modules/analyzer/tools.ts`

+**Responsibility:** Defines the two optional tools available to the analysis agent.
+Tools are read-only and reuse the existing GitHub client functions — no new networking logic lives here.

+**`fetch_github_repo`** — fetches full details and README for a single repository by `owner/repo` slug.
+The agent calls this when the resume or LinkedIn mentions a project not among the pinned repos already in the context.

+**`fetch_top_github_repos`** — fetches the candidate's top public, non-forked repositories ordered by stars (max 20).
+The agent calls this when pinned repos feel unrepresentative — e.g. a senior engineer with very few pins, or pins in languages unrelated to claimed skills.

+Both tools wrap `fetchRepoBySlug` and `fetchTopRepositories` from `github-client.ts` and carry Zod `inputSchema` / `outputSchema` so Mastra validates arguments and return values at runtime.

+---

-### `src/mastra.ts` and extraction agents
+### `src/mastra.ts` and agents

-**Responsibility:** LLM integration for structured extraction.
+**Responsibility:** LLM integration for structured extraction and analysis.

 - `src/mastra.ts` exports the central `Mastra` instance and registers all agents — it is the single lookup point for the rest of the app.
 - `candidateExtractionAgent` — extracts `CandidateProfile` from resume text.
 - `linkedinExtractionAgent` — extracts `LinkedInProfile` from LinkedIn PDF text.
-- `careerAnalysisAgent` — produces the free-text career analysis from the assembled prompt.
+- `careerAnalysisAgent` — produces the free-text career analysis; carries the two GitHub tools for optional mid-reasoning enrichment.

 **Provider swap:** to use a different model, change the `model:` binding on the agent (`openai(...)`, `anthropic(...)`, etc.) — no factory needed.